torvalds/linux/Documentation/networking/6pack.rst

 team.
 It can be used under the terms of the license that comes along with PC/FlexNet.
 Please do not ask me about the internals of this file as I don't know anything about it.
-I used a textual description of the 6pack protocol to program the Linux driver.
+I used a textual description of the 6pack protocol to program the GNU/Linux driver.

 TNCs contain a 64kByte EPROM, the lower half of which is used for the firmware/KISS.
 The upper half is either empty or is sometimes